hmccode/hmccode.github.io/_posts/2016-08-13-mosaic-mobile-apps-content.md

 featured_image: /images/cover.jpg
 ---

 This article discusses the content management aspects of the Mosaic Mobile Apps.
-I think you should start by watching this [screen cast ](https://www.dropbox.com/s/gfqiup8vwyzgoa8/mosaic-app-content-management.MP4?dl=0) which explains how the content manager works in principle.
-Once you finish watching the screen cast, you can refer back to this article for details.
-Also...if you would like to get a PDF version of this article, it can be downloaded from [here](https://www.dropbox.com/s/knoytwzvjv11qkn/content-management.pdf?dl=0).
+If you would like to get a PDF version of this article, it can be downloaded from [here](https://www.dropbox.com/s/h4pkz829x113xrj/mobile-apps-content-management.pdf?dl=0).

 ## Motivation